mohitrajpal1/mohitrajpal.github.io/content/_index.md

       text: |-
         I'm about to graduate with my doctoral degree in Computer Science.
 During my studies I focused on scaling up decision-making under uncertainty.
 In my past life, I was a Software Engineer.

-        I'm excited about Systems for Machine Learning, Machine Learning Systems, Bayesian Optimization, and Gaussian Processes.
+        I'm excited about Machine Learning Systems, Machine Learning for Systems, Bayesian Optimization, and Gaussian Processes.

         Please reach out to collaborate or for job opportunities.
     design: